fgsect/scat/README.md

 * Samsung: Enter `*#0808#` in dialer, select any USB mode entry containing `DM`.
   * Korean models: Enter `3197123580` in dialer, password is either `996412`, `776432`, `0821`.
+  * Certain version of firmwares after 2018 are blocking the access to the hidden menu with the abovementioned code.
+Currently no solution is known without rooting the phone (correction wanted).
 * LG: Enter `277634#*#` in dialer (TODO: exact location of USB test menu)
   * On some LG devices, diagnostic ports are not exposed in Linux even after enabling the USB testing mode.
 This is due to multiple USB device